-The beauty of the Windows 10 operating system is that you’re spoiled for choice regarding app selection.
-For every action, protocol, or file type, you have tons of apps that can handle it.
+The beauty of the Windows 11/10 operating system is that you’re spoiled for choice regarding app selection.
+For every action, protocol, or file type, you have many apps that can handle it.
 Windows 10 wants you to use Edge as the default web browser.

 However, you may prefer to use a different browser, such as Google Chrome or Mozilla Firefox.
 The good thing is that you can pick any browser as the default browser.
 Unfortunately, the Windows system tends to reset your choice browser back to Edge randomly for some users.
 If you’re experiencing this issue, here’s how to fix it.